Carlos Santana Player Props: Pirates vs. Cubs

 Carlos Santana At The Plate

-- Santana has driven in a run in 20 games this year (35.1%), including six games with more than one RBI (10.5%).
-He has also driven home three or more of his team's runs in two contests.
+- Santana has had at least one RBI in 34.5% of his games this season (20 of 58), with more than one RBI six times (10.3%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 33.3% of his games this year, with two or more runs scored in 7.0%.
+- In 32.8% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (6.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.